 - Lord Vernon (George John Warren) donates land which becomes Vernon Park, named after him of course.

-The Vernon Building Society was founded in July 1924.
-The name Vernon was chosen because of its local connections and also because it did not conflict with the names of the other 12 building societies in the town!
+- We took the name Vernon due to the local connections to other long-standing established landmarks in Stockport such as Vernon Park and Vernon Mill, and because it did not conflict with the names of the other 12 building societies in town!

-The Vernon grew in size and by 1939 its assets exceeded those of any other local building society.
+- We have grown vastly in size and our assets now exceed those of other local building societies.

-Due to the continued growth of the Society, the Head Office building was extended in 1993 to incorporate a larger Banking Hall and office space.
+- Due to the continued growth of the Society, the Head Office building was extended to incorporate a larger Banking Hall and office space.

-Of the 13 Societies founded in the town, the Vernon Building Society is now the only local Building Society serving the Stockport area with its six branches
+- Of the 13 Societies founded in the town, the Vernon Building Society is the only local Building Society still serving the Stockport area.